ShabareshReddy/Auth/README.md

 UserAuthentication Management ---->>

- ## Flow of the webapplication:--->>>
+## Flow of the Web Application

+- **Signup Page**
-   User see the signup page -- Enter the User credentials
+  - User enters the credentials
-                   |
-                   |   ( If the data is valid "User created successfully" )
+  - If valid → "User created successfully" → Navigate to Login page
-                   |
-  it navigates to the login page --- Login With same email and password
-                   |
-                   |   ( if the user is in the Database token generate and stores in teh local storage then is navigates to the Profile page  )
-                   |
-  Next you can update the profile or delete the profile
-                   |
-                   |
-  (If user deleted then navigate to the signup page)
+  - if not valid → "user data required"

+- **Login Page**
+  - User logs in with email & password
+  - If valid → JWT token generated & stored in localStorage → Navigate to Profile page

+- **Profile Page**
+  - User can **update profile** or **delete account**
+  - If deleted → Redirect back to Signup page

  ## 🛠️ Tech Stack
 ### **Frontend**